DoubleSlashDesign2/LightData.CMS/README.md

 # LightData.CMS
-CMS using Generic.LightDataTable
+CMS using EntityWorker.Core

 ## New project
-Hi, this is a new project i been working on. it will probably take some time to finish.
+This is a new project i been working on. it will probably take some time to finish.
-But this is also to demonstrate how we could use Generic.LightDataTable to build a website
+But this is also to demonstrate how we could use EntityWorker.Core to build a website